 Upgrading to the next-generation versions of the game (PlayStation 4 or Xbox One) is a breeze thanks to Activision’s upgrade system.
 Through both digital and retail locations you are able to upgrade a PS3 and Xbox 360 copy of the game for an additional $10.
 Since multiplayer stats are tied to your Call of Duty account, all of your progress will carry over.

 As someone that doesn’t spend an exorbitant amount of time in Call of Duty multiplayer, Ghosts feels like a weekend rental at best.
 If you are one of the millions that play the multiplayer daily, Ghosts provides plenty of entertainment in the alien based Extinction mode and the new Squads mode.
 The rest of the multiplayer plays like Call of Duty, fans of the multiplayer will know exactly what I mean.
 I do have my concerns as specific existing game modes are missing, but the inclusion of dedicated servers should alleviate most of the issues with lag.Note: Call of Duty: Ghosts was reviewed on PlayStation 3.
-A physical copy of the game provided by the publisher.
+A physical copy of the game was provided by the publisher/developer.